shin-hyuk/yoda/YODA_ARCHITECTURE.md

 ---

-## **Alert & Schedule System Architecture**
+## **Persistent Alerts & Schedules**

-**Use Case**: Users can set alerts ("notify when BTC drops 5%") and schedules ("sell when BTC rises 5%") through natural language interaction with YODA.
-Once the user connects to MCP servers with their JWT token through session ID, the orchestrator reads all alerts and schedules from the unified PostgreSQL database and displays them in the notification area of the chat interface.
+YODA enables users to set persistent alerts and schedules through natural language, automating monitoring and actions across all integrated business tools.
+Alerts and schedules are securely stored and managed in the platform's database, and surfaced in the chat interface for real-time awareness and control.

-### **Implementation Overview**
+**Database Extension:**

-**Database Extension**: Add alerts and schedules tables to existing PostgreSQL (Temporal persistence database):
+Add alerts and schedules tables to existing PostgreSQL (Temporal persistence database):

 ```sql
 -- User alerts/schedules identified by JWT token